Research Corporation

 Research Corporation for Science Advancement (RCSA) is an organization in the United States devoted to the advancement of science, funding research projects in the physical sciences.
-Since 1912, Research Corporation for Science Advancement has identified trends in science and education, financing many scientific research projects.
+It was one of the first foundations in the United States.
+Since 1912, RCSA has identified trends in science and education, financing many scientific research projects.
+It has various grants programs and strategic partnerships, and has funded the early work of at least 40 scientists who have received Nobel Prizes.

+History

 The Research Corporation was founded in 1912 by Frederick Gardner Cottrell, scientist, inventor, environmentalist and philanthropist, with initial funding derived from the profits from his patents on the electrostatic precipitator.
 Research Corporation was the second foundation established in the United States (Andrew Carnegie established the Carnegie Foundation for the Advancement of Teaching in 1906) and America's first foundation devoted solely to the advancement of science.
+The organization is devoted to the advancement of science, funding research projects in the physical sciences.
 For over 100 years, RCSA has catalyzed transformative research by funding top early-career teacher-scholars at America's colleges and universities.

+The Research Corporation played a major role in the minds of many scientists of the period in formulating ideal policies about the role of intellectual property in science.
+During the 1920s and 1930s, many scientists took out patents of their developments and assigned them to the Research Corporation in order to guarantee that any profits made from their work would be used for further scientific research (one notable example is Ernest O. Lawrence, who assigned his cyclotron patent to the company).
+RCSA was also a major supporter of the research that led to the presentation of Interlingua in 1951.
+In 1987, their invention-handing facilities became Research Corporation Technologies, a wholly independent company which handles technology transfer.

+Mission

 RCSA seeks to identify and support ideas that could revolutionize and advance entire fields of study.
 At the same time, RCSA works to improve U.S. science education by advocating that faculty members enhance their teaching and contribution to society by remaining active in research and by involving undergraduates in their work.
 For many years the foundation has maintained that involving undergraduates in research develops critical thinking, creativity, problem solving, and intellectual independence, and promotes an innovation-oriented culture.

 RCSA supports direct grants to academic scientists; conferences that leverage important scientific work that is already under way; advocacy with an emphasis on the research of early-career faculty; promulgating innovative ideas for scientific transformation; the integration of research and science teaching; interdisciplinary research; and building academic cultures that look toward tomorrow's scientific needs.

-During the 1920s and 1930s, many scientists took out patents of their developments and assigned them to the Research Corporation in order to guarantee that any profits made from their work would be used for further scientific research (one notable example is Ernest O. Lawrence, who assigned his cyclotron patent to the company).
-The Research Corporation played a major role in the minds of many scientists of the period in formulating ideal policies about the role of intellectual property in science.
-It was one of the first foundations in the United States.
-In 1987, their invention-handing facilities became Research Corporation Technologies, a wholly independent company which handles technology transfer.
-It was also a major supporter of the research that led to the presentation of Interlingua in 1951.
+Grants programs

-Grants Programs: Cottrell Scholar Awards
+Cottrell Scholar Awards

 The Cottrell Scholar Awards program (CSA) reinforces the growing awareness that teaching and research are complementary rather than wholly or partially exclusive.
 RCSA believes this convergence is essential for increasing the number of students who are attracted and retained in science.

 Cottrell Scholar Awards are intended to: